-Size charts for each style of VIKINGTM suit are available on the website at https://protective.ansell.com.
+Size charts for each style of VIKINGTM suit are available at www.ansell.com.
 VIKINGTM sizes are unisex.

 5.2 Selecting and fitting dry suit underwear

 Dry suit underwear is designed specifically for diving.
 Ordinary long underwear, or sweatsuits, are not designed for diving, but may provide acceptable insulation for less demanding diving conditions.